The fight must go on. The cause of civil liberty must not be surrendered at the end of one or even one hundred defeats.

 In November of 1857, Albert Sidney Johnston (during the Civil War, a Confederate general) took command.
 By the next spring, Johnston had enlarged his force to 5,500 troops, which was over half of the current standing army of the United States.
 When the Mormons realized what they were now up against, they agreed to peace, United States law, and wagon trains passing through their territory.
 A significant note of the Utah Expedition is that many future Civil War leaders took part.

-John Buford’s Civil War service and assignments:
+John Buford’s Civil War Service And Assignments:

 • 2nd Dragoons captain from March 9, 1854.